The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Pisac Restaurants

-Pisac has a large expat community, which has brought is some lovely cafes, coffeeshops, and restaurants.
-Here’s a few different ideas when looking for some different Pisac Restaurants.
+Pisac has a large expat community, which has brought lovely cafes, coffee shops, and restaurants.
+Here are a few different ideas when looking for some different Pisac Restaurants.

 Remember, the market is always a great place to eat traditional Peruvian cuisine.

-Bon Appetit is an incredible little coffeeshop that specializes in French pastries and baked goods.
-It’s run by a local woman who puts her love into cakes, croissants, quiches, and more!
-Find them here.
+βBon Appetit is an incredible little coffee shop that specializes in French pastries and baked goods.
+Itβs run by a local woman who puts her love into cakes, croissants, quiches, and more!

-La Ruta del Sabor is a cozy and authentic restaurant that serves up hearty plates of food made from scratch.
+βLa Ruta del Sabor is a cozy and authentic restaurant that serves up hearty plates of food made from scratch.
 Everything is made fresh, right down to the sauces that are served with the main course.
-A true gem in the middle of town, but with a nice outdoor area closish to the river.
-Find them here.

-One of the best Pisac restaurants hands down is Antica Osteria, a cozy pizzeria boasting incredible overall Italian food.
+βOne of the best Pisac restaurants hands down is Antica Osteria, a cozy pizzeria boasting incredible overall Italian food.
 The interior of this restaurant is inviting, the service on par, and the desserts a must.
-Find them across from the main Mercado de Pisac here.

-Sacred Sushi & Curry is a vegan hotspot that only opens on Sundays.
-This Pisac restaurant has a beautiful garden, low tables, hippy vibe, and homemade vegan goodies, making it a popular spot with the expat community.
-A must-visit for those looking for something a little different, but still seeking delicious food.
-Find them here.
+β Sacred Sushi & Curry is a vegan hotspot that only opens on Sundays.
+This Pisac restaurant has a beautiful garden, low tables, a hippie vibe, and homemade vegan goodies, making it a popular spot with the expat community.

 Collectivos run frequently to Pisac not only from Cusco, but also between Calca and Urubamba.

 Collectivos from Cusco drop at the orange bridge in Pisac before they continue onwards into the Sacred Valley.
-Pay upon exit.
 The Plaza de Armas of Pisac is a few blocks from the bridge.

 Collectivos drop in front of the main terminal of Calca where buses frequently depart to Pisac.
 There are two terminals in Calca.
 The main terminal is located on the primary road, whereas, the other terminal is located more in town, next to the stadium.